Sebiworld/AppApi/README.md

 Authorization: Bearer+yourtoken
 ```

-An example for a simple login form is implemented as a Vue SPA, you can find it in this repository: [include url]
+An example for a simple login form is implemented as a Vue SPA, you can find it in this repository: https://github.com/thomasaull/RestApi-Vue-Example

 ### Helper